RonoHenry/Phase-1-Project-/README.md

 # Insights and Recommendations

-**Based on the analysis, the following recommendations are provided to Microsoft's movie studio**:
+**Based on the analysis, the following recommendations are provided to Microsoft's movie studio**

-1. Concentrate on genres such as Sci-Fi, Adventure, Animation, and Action, as they have demonstrated higher total gross income.
+1.Concentrate on genres such as Sci-Fi, Adventure, Animation, and Action, as they have demonstrated higher total gross income.

 2.Consider audience preferences and critical response when selecting movie genres and themes.